Lizards and Tuatara of Aotearoa

 AN INTRODUCTION TO THE LIZARDS AND TUATARA OF AOTEAROA

-Aotearoa is home to 110 named species of endemic lizards, yet we don’t hear about them nearly as much as our 170 species of endemic birds.
+Aotearoa is home to over 120 species of endemic lizards, yet we don’t hear about them nearly as much as our 170 species of endemic birds.
 Our endemic lizard species are divided into geckos and skinks (tuatara aren’t lizards).

 Lizards can eat a range of foods including insects, berries, nectar and plants, and can even play a role in seed dispersal and pollination.
 These lizards range in size with the biggest being the Duvaucel’s gecko that can grow up to massive 16cm (not including their tail length).
 When threatened lizards can drop their tails to wriggle free from an attack, unfortunately this can cause lizards to die of starvation and cold over winter as they store lots of fat in their tails.
 Only one of our endemic lizards lays eggs (the egg laying skink), all other species give birth to live young.
 In the wild, some geckos can live for over 40 years.